MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 6. Set **world border** in the camera's [Camera Movement](../api/Global.CameraMovement.html) component.

 7. Add the entrance cutscene inside **Player Entrance** object.
 Refer to the [cutscenes manual](../manual/create-cutscenes.md), and skip steps 1-4 because they have already been done in *Scene Root*.
-Also, in step 6, the *Playable Director*.
+Also, in step 6, the *Playable Director* already exists.
 You only need to attach the timeline from step 5 to it.

 8. In **Player Death**, set the *Objects To Destroy*.
 The list should have the HUD, and the foreground sprite of the level.